VitalPro for Win32 User Guide

 · Turn on column percents

-Chapter 5: Table Variables
+Chapter 5: Basic Table Layout

-Table variables are:
+The table variables are:

 · Main Statistic